Are you of working age and currently in receipt of housing benefit? If so, you may be affected by the under-occupation cap.

 If your housing benefit has been reduced, you may need to make up the difference from other income.
 If you do not pay your rent in full, you could lose your home.

 Housing benefit entitlement letters will include details of any reduction and what your housing benefit entitlement is.
-We will also contact tenants that we know have been affected by the cap.
+We will also contact you if we know you have been affected by the cap.

 Which households will be exempt from the cap?

 The cap only affects working age households.
 Working age claimants are normally aged over 18 years old and under pension age.
 Pension age claimants are people who have reached the qualifying age for State Pension Credit.
 The qualifying age is gradually increasing.
-To find out if you are eligible, please visit https://www.gov.uk/pension-credit/overview.
+To find out if you are eligible visit the gov.uk website.

 If you are under-occupying you can: